FAQ: Academic Support Services

 If I return home and complete the semester remotely, what implications does that have for my F-1 visa?

-Due to COVID-19, the regulation restricting online education for international students has been lifted, and students are permitted to complete the semester online.
-International students’ F-1 visas will remain valid and active whether they complete their semesters online in the U.S. or their home countries.
+Due to COVID-19, the regulation restricting online education for international students has been lifted, and students are permitted to engage in remote learning.
+International students’ F-1 visas will remain valid and active, whether they participate in courses online in the U.S. or their home countries.

 What should I do if I am having difficulty understanding assignments via an online format?